BNN-UPC/ignnition/docs_rst/community_bylaws.rst

 IGNNITION is a framework for fast prototyping of Graph Neural Networks (GNN).
-With this framework, users can design and run their own GNNs in a matter of a few hours, no tensorflow or pytorch knowledge required.
+With this framework, users can design and run their own GNNs in a matter of a few hours, no TensorFlow or PyTorch knowledge is required.
 IGNNITION is released under the Apache License Version 2.0.
-Participation in the community is open to anyone, and can be done through the project mailing lists, where all development activity happens.
+Participation in the community is open to anyone and can be done through the project mailing lists, where all development activity happens.